-This methodology is advised to solutions that are straightforward and with closed scopes.
+This methodology is advised for solutions that are straightforward and with closed scopes.
 In those cases, it is easier to control the pace, deadlines and deliverables when compared with agile methodologies.

 The primary goal of Agile methodologies is to reduce the risk regarding cost overrun and scope change.

-The adaptation to this kind of methodologies might be challenging and demand methodological expertise.
-Communication is one of the key factors to the successful application of this methodology because in such dynamic environment documentation is commonly left to the second layer.
+The adaptation to this kind of methodology might be challenging and demand methodological expertise.
+Communication is one of the key factors to the successful application of this methodology because in such a dynamic environment, documentation is commonly left to the second layer.

 Define the Technology Stack